-Books in the SCU Collection - This page contains links to the catalog records of books that are available through the Santa Clara University Library.
+Books in the SCU Collection - Links to the catalog records of books that are available through the Santa Clara University Library.
 The listed includes both ebooks and physical books.

-Databases - This page contains links to academic databases that provide articles about social justice.
+Databases - Links to academic databases that provide articles about social justice.
 Open access databases may also be identified here.

-Podcasts - This page contains links to podcasts.
+Podcasts - Links to podcasts.
 Podcasts are audio programs that are available for online streaming or for download.
 These are essentially "radio shows" you can listen to through your computer or other electronic devices.

-Videos - This page contains links to videos that were created by SCU or available through the library's streaming services.
+Videos - Links to videos that were created by SCU or available through the library's streaming services.

-Digital Humanities Projects - This page contains links to digital humanities projects from Santa Clara University and elsewhere.
+Digital Humanities Projects - Links to digital humanities projects from Santa Clara University and elsewhere.

 The following is the Santa Clara University Library's Black Lives Matter Statement.
 You can also view the full statement on the library website at: https://www.scu.edu/library/mission/blm/